TAG

 But why-oh-why did I find Daniel Radcliff (the character, not the actual actor) contracting AIDS the funniest part of the film?!

-There is a particular style to the Cohen franchise.
-And even through it wasn’t his best, Cohen has created a spy action film, thrown a load of cash at it and mixed it with his humour.
+There is a particular style to the Cohen storyline.
+And even through it wasn’t his best, Cohen has written a spy action film, the execs have thrown a load of cash at it and mixed it with his humour.
 And yes, I was left with a grin on my face.

 Not gold but bloody entertaining.